Cloud-Innovation-Partners/cloudtdms/docs/configuration_script.md

     types of sources and destination available for configurations.

 + **`synthetic`** : This attribute is used to describe what type of synthetic data must be generated using `CloudTDMS` providers.
-    `CloudTDMS` generates synthetic data in columnar layout, You need to specify the column name and the type of data that need to be populated inside the specified column.
+    `CloudTDMS` generates synthetic data in columnar layout, you need to specify the column name and the type of data that need to be populated inside the specified column.

     `synthetic` attribute takes a list of dictionary objects as a value.
 The length of list will define how many data columns are to be generated.
 Each dictionary entry in the list contains a `field_name` which is used to define the name of the column and `type` which is used to defined what type of data is to be generated.

-Since data in `CloudTDMS` is generated using generator functions available in different providers, `type` attribute must have a valid provider and generator value.
-    `type` attribute takes a dot `(.)` concatenated value of providers and there  corresponding generator functions.
+    Since data in `CloudTDMS` is generated using generator functions available in different providers, `type` attribute must have a valid provider and generator value. `type` attribute takes a dot `(.)` concatenated value of providers and there  corresponding generator functions.

     As an Example, Suppose we need to generate synthetic `first_name`'s and `last_name`'s.
 From [Provider](providers.md) section we can see that `first_name` and `last_name` are two generator functions available in `personal` provider, Thus we can set the value for `type` attribute as `personal.first_name` or `personal.last_name` to define the type of data to be generated.